-In the case of a nonresident alien individual the personal exemption allowed by section 25 (c) of this title shall be only 1,500.
+In the case of a nonresident alien individual the personal exemption allowed by section 25 (c) of this title shall be only \$1,000.
 The credit for dependents allowed by section 25 (d) shall not be allowed in the case of a nonresident alien individual unless he is a resident of a contiguous country.
-These credits shall be determined by the status of the taxpayer on the last day of the taxable year, except that in case of death the rule provided in section 25(c)(3) shall be applied.